P05B1

 Can I drive with P05B1 active?

-Generally yes for short distances, but the engine management system may make suboptimal fuelling or timing decisions.
-Resolve the fault promptly to avoid secondary issues.
+Generally yes for short distances, but the engine management system may make suboptimal fuelling or timing decisions, so resolve the fault promptly to avoid secondary issues.

 Which sensor is sensor 1 versus sensor 2?

-Sensor numbering is vehicle-specific.
-Sensor 1 is typically the primary sensor used for closed-loop control, often near the thermostat housing.
-Consult the vehicle service manual for exact locations.
+Numbering is vehicle-specific; sensor 1 is typically the primary sensor used for closed-loop control, often near the thermostat housing.
+Consult the service manual for exact locations.

 Can a faulty thermostat alone set this code?

 Yes.
-A stuck-open thermostat can prevent the engine from reaching normal operating temperature, causing one sensor to read differently from the other and triggering the rationality check.
+A stuck-open thermostat can prevent normal warm-up, causing one sensor to read differently from the other and triggering the rationality check.

 Disabling P05B1 in software